Koszalin: Early Modern Age

-Now renamed Cöslin as part of the Kingdom of Prussia, the city was heavily damaged by a fire in 1718, but was rebuilt in the following years.
-In 1764 on the Chełmska Hill, now located within the city limits, a Pole Jan Gelczewski founded a paper mill that supplied numerous city offices.
+Late Modern Age

 The city was occupied by French troops in 1807 after the War of the Fourth Coalition.
 Following the Napoleonic wars, it became the capital of Fürstenthum District (county) and Regierungsbezirk Cöslin (government region) within the Province of Pomerania.
 The Fürstenthum District was dissolved on 1 September 1872 and replaced with the Cöslin District on December 13.
 Between 1829 and 1845, a road connecting Cöslin (Koszalin) with Stettin (Szczecin) and Danzig (Gdańsk) was built.
 Part of this road, from Cöslin (Koszalin) to the nearby town of Sianów, was built in 1833 by around one hundred former Polish insurgents.
+In 1869, the Saint Joseph church was built by local Poles.

 The town became part of the German Empire in 1871 during the unification of Germany.
-The railroad from Stettin (Szczecin) through Cöslin (Koszalin) and Stolp (Słupsk) to Danzig (Gdańsk) was constructed from 1858 to 1878.
+The railroad from Stettin through Cöslin and Stolp (Słupsk) to Danzig was constructed from 1858 to 1878.
 A military cadet school created by Frederick the Great in 1776 was moved from Kulm (Chełmno) to the city in 1890.
+The Kösliner Zeitung was as a local newspaper published in Köslin.

 After the Nazi Party took power in Germany in 1933, a Gestapo station was established in the city and mass arrests of Nazi opponents were carried out.
-After the Nazis had closed down Dietrich Bonhoeffer's seminar in Finkenwalde (Zdroje, Szczecin) in 1937, Bonhoeffer chose the town as one of the sites where he illegally continued to educate vicars of the Confessing Church.
+After the Nazis had closed down Dietrich Bonhoeffer's seminar in Finkenwalde (Zdroje) in 1937, Bonhoeffer chose the town as one of the sites where he illegally continued to educate vicars of the Confessing Church.

 During the Second World War Köslin was the site of the first school for the "rocket troops" created on orders of Walter Dornberger, the Wehrmacht's head of the V-2 design and development program.
+The Polish resistance conducted espionage of German activity and distributed Polish underground press in the city.
 The Nazis brought many prisoners of war and forced labourers to the city, mainly Poles, but also Italians and French.
 The Germans operated several forced labour camps in the city, including a subcamp of the Stalag II-B POW camp.
 Polish forced labourers constituted up to 10% of the city's population during the war.
 Germany also operated a prison in the city, with forced labour subcamps in the region.
 After crushing the Warsaw Uprising, the Germans brought several transports of Poles from Warsaw to the city, mainly women and children.